Startup Board Financial Reporting: Examples, Templates, and Benchmarks

 Financial Reporting by Startup Stage

-As we saw in part-one, the appropriate reports and key performance indicators (KPIs) will vary depending on your company and industry, but at a minimum, you should include financial statements in your board presentation.
+As we’ve seen in the first part of this article, the appropriate reports and key performance indicators (KPIs) will vary depending on your company and industry, but at a minimum, you should include financial statements in your board presentation.
 As your company grows, your reporting will need to evolve to reflect new challenges and opportunities.
 The table below highlights some typical reporting that is included in board financial reporting packages, and how this may vary by the stage of the company.

-Let’s take a more detailed look at some examples of the reports listed in the table above.
+Let’s take a more detailed look at some examples of the reports listed above.

 1. Cash Runway